 - Lord Selmy ruling in 49 AC, a guest at the Golden Wedding.

 - Unnamed Selmy, grandfather of Ser Barristan Selmy.
 He did not trust Dornishmen.

 - Unnamed cousin of Barristan, married to the girl Barristan was supposed to marry before joining the Kingsguard.

-- Unnamed Selmys, cousins of Barristan Selmy, who played with him games involving kissing in his boyhood at Harvest Hall.
+- Unnamed Selmys, cousins of Barristan Selmy, with whom he played a kissing game, during his boyhood at Harvest Hall.